kuberhealthy/kuberhealthy/cmd/stringChecker/README.md

         name: main
         env:
           - name: "TARGET_URL"
-            value: "http://a39b2df774eb311eabbe902ee0ba4f44-2011198479.us-west-2.elb.amazonaws.com/?car=Roadster" # The URL that application will use to look for a specified string
+            value: "http://httpbin.org" # The URL that application will use to look for a specified string
           - name: "TARGET_STRING"
-            value: "driving mile 0" # The string that will be used to parse through provided URL
+            value: "httpbin" # The string that will be used to parse through provided URL

 ```